TJ Friedl Preview, Player Props: Reds vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays have the first-ranked team ERA across all MLB pitching staffs (3.71).
+- The Blue Jays' 3.70 team ERA is No. 1 among all MLB pitching staffs.

-- The Blue Jays rank 17th in baseball in home runs surrendered (148 total, 1.2 per game).
+- Blue Jays pitchers combine to rank 17th in baseball in home runs given up (149 total, 1.2 per game).

-- In his last appearance on Saturday, the righty threw six innings against the Chicago Cubs, allowing four earned runs while surrendering four hits.
+- In his last appearance on Sunday against the Chicago Cubs, the left-hander tossed five innings, allowing no earned runs while surrendering two hits.

+- The 36-year-old has an ERA of 2.57, with 5.1 strikeouts per nine innings, in three games this season.
+Opponents are batting .220 against him.

 © 2023 Data Skrive.
 All rights reserved.